foundersandcoders/coursebook/src/course/handbook/pair-programming.md

 - Are you using sensible names for all your variables?
 - Is it obvious at first glance what each of them is being used for?
 - As you work through the problem, are you working from the outside in or are you trying to solve the problem in a linear sequence from top to bottom? (try working from the outside in, always thinking about the inputs and outputs of the code block you are working on)

-### Tests

-- What's a sensible first test for a function?
-- Is this the simplest possible test that you can think of?
-- As you work through the problem, are all your passing tests still passing?
-If not, why not?
-- Are you adding tests as you go?
-- What test are you going to add next?